learn-co-curriculum/dsc-multiple-linear-regression-statsmodels-lab-v2-5/README.md

 # Your code here - Check that the coefficients and intercept are the same as those from Statsmodels
 ```

-## Interpret the coefficients for PTRATIO, PTRATIO, LSTAT

-- CRIM: per capita crime rate by town
-- INDUS: proportion of non-retail business acres per town
-- CHAS: Charles River dummy variable (= 1 if tract bounds river; 0 otherwise)
-- RM: average number of rooms per dwelling
-- AGE: proportion of owner-occupied units built prior to 1940
-- DIS: weighted distances to five Boston employment centres
-- RAD: index of accessibility to radial highways
-- TAX: full-value property-tax rate per $10,000
-- PTRATIO: pupil-teacher ratio by town
-- B: 1000(Bk - 0.63)^2 where Bk is the proportion of African American individuals by town
-- LSTAT: % lower status of the population

 ## Predict the house price given the following characteristics (before manipulation!!)

 Make sure to transform your variables as needed!

-- CRIM: 0.15
-- INDUS: 6.07
-- CHAS: 1
+- LotArea: 14977
-- RM:  6.1
+- 1stFlrSF: 1976
-- AGE: 33.2
+- GrLivArea: 1976
-- DIS: 7.6
+- BldgType: 1Fam
-- PTRATIO: 17
+- KitchenQual: Gd
-- B: 383
+- SaleType: New
-- LSTAT: 10.87
+- MSZoning: RL
-- RAD: 8
+- Street: Pave
-- TAX: 284
+- Neighborhood: NridgHt

 ## Summary
 Congratulations!
-You pre-processed the Boston Housing data using scaling and standardization.
-You also fitted your first multiple linear regression model on the Boston Housing data using statsmodels and scikit-learn!
+You pre-processed the Ames Housing data using scaling and standardization.
+You also fitted your first multiple linear regression model on the Ames Housing data using statsmodels and scikit-learn!